helloindustry/nathanpeterson.net/blog/posts/2011-09-21-hd-isnt-the-future.md

 ---
 date: 2011-09-21
-title: "Blog Post: HD Isn't The Future"
+title: "HD Isn't The Future"
 ---
 <p>Neither are lower thirds.
 Flying titles.
 Surround sound.
 Papyrus font.</p>&#13;
 <p>At one point (sometime around 1993 I think) PowerPoint transitions impressed people.
 It got their attention.
 We realized it, so we started using visual and technological pizzazz in business presentations and commercials and church services.
 The tactic was: <strong>**Impress people and they'll listen to you.**</strong></p>&#13;